Skip to main content

 Understanding Salt Water Pools

-Salt water pools operate through a process known as electrolysis, where salt is converted into chlorine.
-The salt is dissolved in the water, and an electrolytic cell produces chlorine gas, which sanitizes the pool.
-This unique mechanism offers several advantages over traditional chlorine pools.
+Salt water pools use electrolysis to convert salt into chlorine.
+The process involves dissolving salt in the water, where an electrolytic cell generates chlorine gas to sanitize the pool.
+This system offers distinct advantages over traditional chlorine pools.

 Advantages of salt water pools: